Brenda-fassie/Puppy-shop/README.md

 5. Inspect `puppy.csv` to confirm the stock for ID `1` has been reduced.
 Inspect `sales.csv` to confirm the new sale has been recorded at the end of the file.
 6.  **Test Insufficient Stock**: Log in again and attempt to purchase the same product, but with a quantity greater than the remaining stock.
 The program should display an "Not enough stock" error and cancel the transaction.

 ### 6.3.
+Sales Search Features

+**Test Search by Date:**
+1. Log in with any credentials.
+2. Select option `2` to search sales by date.
+3. Enter a date (e.g., `11/09/2022`).
+4. The program should display all sales for that date with product names.

+**Test Search by Product Name:**
+1. Log in with any credentials.
+2. Select option `3` to search sales by product name.
+3. Enter a partial product name (e.g., `dog`).
+4. The program should display all sales containing "dog" in the product name (case-insensitive).

+**Test Search by Name and Date Range:**
+1. Log in with any credentials.
+2. Select option `4` to search by name and date range.
+3. Enter a product name and date range (e.g., `dog`, `11/09/2022`, `15/09/2022`).
+4. The program should display matching sales within the date range.

+### 6.4.
 Product Management (Manager Only)

-**Test Modify Product:**
+**Test Modify Product (Enhanced):**
 1. Log in as a manager (`user2` / `user2`).
-2. Select option `2` to modify a product.
+2. Select option `5` to modify a product.
+3. Enter either a product ID (e.g., `1`) or product name (e.g., `dog` for partial match).
+4. If multiple products match, select from the list.
-3. Enter a product ID and modify the price or stock level (or both).
+5. Modify the price or stock level (or both).
-4. The program should confirm that the product was updated successfully.
+6. The program should confirm that the product was updated successfully.
-5. Log out.
+7. Log out.
-6. Inspect `puppy.csv` to confirm the product details have been updated.
+8. Inspect `puppy.csv` to confirm the product details have been updated.

 **Test Add Product:**
 1. Log in as a manager (`user2` / `user2`).
-2. Select option `3` to add a new product.
+2. Select option `6` to add a new product.
 3. Enter a name, price, and stock for the new item.
 4. The program should confirm that the product was added successfully.
 5. Log out.